drshahizan/SECP3843/submission/DinieHazim/question 4/question4.md

        print("Optimal value of k:", best_k)
    ```

+7. The optimal value of k determined using the silhouette method is 7.
+This suggests that the data can be best divided into 7 clusters based on the 'diggs' and 'comments' features.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.